-We recorded net sales of \$9.1 million, net loss of \$0.7 million and Adjusted EBITDA of \$0.0 million for the three months ended March 31, 2021.
+We recorded net sales of \$9.1 million, a net loss of \$0.7 million, and Adjusted EBITDA of \$0.0 million for the three months ended March 31, 2021.
 We generated revenue growth of approximately 49% for the three months ended March 31, 2021 as compared to the same period in the prior year.
-A contributor of this growth was the success of our Sample Transport medium, one of our newer products used to aid in COVID-19 sample transport.
-We recorded net sales of \$31.3 million, net income of \$3.6 million and Adjusted EBITDA of \$7.0 million for the twelve months ended December 31, 2020.
-We generated revenue growth of approximately 51% for the twelve months ended December 31, 2020 as compared to the same period in the prior year.
-A contributor of this growth was the success of our Sample Transport medium, one of our newer products used to aid in COVID-19 sample transport, which offset decreased spending amongst some customers at the onset of the pandemic.
+During the twelve months ended December 31, 2020 we recorded net sales of \$31.3 million, net income of \$3.6 million, and Adjusted EBITDA of \$7.0 million.
+Also during that period, our revenue grew approximately 51% compared to the twelve months in the combined predecessor and successor periods of 2019.
+Revenue of approximately \$0.9 million and \$4.3 million in the quarter ended March 31, 2021 and the year ended December 31, 2020, respectively, from sales of our sample transport medium, a product used to aid in the transport of COVID-19 test samples, contributed to our growth in each such period and helped to offset decreased spending by some of our customers during the early stages of the pandemic.
 For the definitions of Adjusted EBITDA, and a reconciliation of Adjusted EBITDA to net income or loss, see the sections titled "-Summary Historical Financial and Other Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Financial Measures."